With the new entrance of the Pico Laser into the medical aesthetics arena, the treatment of pigmentation will certainly be taken a notch up.

 With a shorter pulse duration, adjusting by only 0.1J changes the output density much more drastically than with the nanosecond laser.

-Why do you recommend PICO LASER?
+Why do doctors choose the PICO LASER?

 Considering that the Nd:YAG laser continuously performs well over a decade, the picosecond laser may be a good investment in the long run.